Costa Rica Itinerary: 7-10 Days

 DAY 9 – Tortuguero National Park

-Wrap up your hiking, boating, and wildlife sighting and begin the drive back towards the big city.
-Once back in San Jose, relax, and eat some casado with a side of Imperial beer for the final time.
+You’ll then begin the drive back towards the big city.
+Once in San Jose, relax, and eat some casado with a side of Imperial beer for the final time.

 LODGING: See my San Jose Hotel Recommendations!